 In this illustration, a more particular point is made of the nation of Israel not responding to the offer of the Kingdom.
 Those who are not interested or unwilling to respond will find that others will be given what they did not value.
 The invitation to both the good and bad may indicate that the grace of God is offered to all.
-The ejection of the man without a wedding garment may reflect that those who have failed to clothe themselves in Christ have no access to the kingdom.
+The ejection of the man without a wedding garment may reflect that those who may have had works, but no faith.